 Image 21 – Subtrochanteric Fracture Treated By Proximal Femoral Nail – Preoperative and Intraoperative Xrays

-Painter by profession, a 24 years old young male fell from height while painting the building and had subtrochanteric fracture of femur.
-Here is the xray after the injury.
+A painter by profession, 24 years old young male fell from a height while painting the building and had a subtrochanteric fracture of the femur.
+Here is the x-ray after the injury.

 An image from C-arm image intensifier is shown below.

 The patient has been put on mobilization exercises and is in follow up.

 Image 22 – Pathlogical Fracture of Proximal Femur With Lytic Lesion

 Pathological fracture is a fracture that occurs in bone weakened by preexisting disease.
 This xray is of 12 years old female child which shows fracture in the proximal femur and a concomitant lytic lesion.

 The lesion came out to be aneurysmal bone cyst later and was treated by curettage and evacuation followed by filling the defect with bone grafting.